turtl/www/docs/syncing.md

 # Syncing
 {% include toc.md %}

-Let's div into what makes Turtl's syncing system work.
+Let's dive into what makes Turtl's syncing system work.

 ## Client IDs (or the "cid")